 It’s been MONTHS of staying home and now it’s finally summer and all we want to do is travel, go to the beach, hang out with friends, and go to summer parties and BBQs.
-But unfortunately, coronavirus had other plans for Summer 2020 and at least here in California, we are still social distancing.
+But unfortunately, Coronavirus had other plans for Summer 2020 and at least here in California, we are still social distancing.
 So what’s a stir crazy family to do??
 We have compiled some social distancing friendly travel ideas here for your summer getaway.

-Maybe you saw our recent post about Getaway House, we are big fans of these tiny home cabin camping alternative sites.
+Maybe you saw our recent post about Getaway House.
+We are big fans of these tiny cabin camping alternative sites.
 But you don’t have to rent a cabin to go camping!
 In fact, pitching a tent and roughing it has some amazing scientifically proven benefits!
 Check out these other places to find great campgrounds open near you:

 From park to park, the rules and regulations vary.
 Most operations have been modified to comply with all necessary COVID-19 measures to reduce exposure.
 However, some parks still remain temporarily closed until further notice so be sure to plan ahead and call to find out up-to-date information if you are planning a get away.
 This website provides lots of useful information regarding camping at state beaches in California.

 The KOA chain is actively monitoring new COVID-19 updates and implementing new safety precautions.
 Their campgrounds have experienced reductions and influxes of guests.
 They claim that most KOA campgrounds have remained open, but to call ahead and confirm with the specific location you have in mind.
 Currently, their Manchester Beach/Mendocino Coast location will remain closed until July 31.